TERMS AND CONDITIONS

 - Despite anything else in these terms and conditions, ESA does not undertake, warrant or guarantee that the Services (including access to the Web Tools or other ESA Systems) will be uninterrupted, continuous or error or defect free.

-- Subject only to clause 13.4, to the maximum extent permitted by law ESA (and its directors, employees and agents) will have no liability whatsoever relating to any failure of, or interruption in the performance of, the Services resulting from any External Factors.
+- To the maximum extent permitted by law ESA (and its directors, employees and agents) will have no liability whatsoever relating to any failure of, or interruption in the performance of, the Services resulting from any External Factors.

 - In the event of failure of the Services, ESA will use reasonable commercial endeavours to restore the Services to an operational state with the minimum practicable delay.

-- The Customer acknowledges that, from time to time ESA will conduct routine and other maintenance on the Website and the ESA Systems.
+- The Customer or LEC acknowledges that, from time to time ESA will conduct routine and other maintenance on the Website and the ESA Systems.

-- The Customer acknowledges and agrees that ESA may suspend the Services (including the Customer's access to the Web Tools) if;
+- The Customer or LEC acknowledges and agrees that ESA may suspend the Services (including the Customer's or LEC access to the Web Tools) if;

 a.
 ESA is required to do so by Law or any Governmental Agency; or

-b. the Customer breaches any provision of these terms and conditions.
+b. the Customer or LEC breaches any provision of these terms and conditions.